Public Health Emergency Preparedness

 If there is a shortage of the medication or vaccine, Le Sueur County Public Health will follow directions issued by MDH.
 There will likely be priorities set as to which segment of the population is at the greatest risk and should receive the first available medication or vaccine.

-If Influenza virus spreads across the world, there will not be vaccine or antiviral medication for everyone for the first several months.
+If an Influenza or COVID-19 like virus spreads across the world, there will not be vaccine or antiviral medication for everyone for the first several months.
 We will need to be prepared and follow some simple guidelines to help protect ourselves and our families or at least delay becoming ill with the virus.

 - Personal responsibility for selves and others will be the key to prevent illness.